'Zarif's UNSC Speech Thwarts US Efforts to Extend Iran Arms Embargo' | Iran Front Page

 He said Iran’s diplomacy managed to give birth to the JCPOA and follow up on developments related to it.

-“At the UNSC meeting, the foreign minister [of Iran Mohammadjavad Zarif] was, based on the JCPOA, able to condemn the United States’ stances, and this was one of the key contributors to the US being isolated,” he said.
+“At the UNSC meeting, the foreign minister [Zarif] was, based on the JCPOA, able to condemn the United States’ stances, and this was one of the key contributors to the US being isolated,” he said.

+zarif is nothing but a traitor and a puppet of irans enemies